jseckman90/MyPantry/Readme.md

 Mongo
 Mongoose

-## Approach Taken
-Started by creating a schema with the relevant info needed for the app.

-Created a basic index page and route and mapped over the database display items.
-Created divs for each category from the select option on the create page.

-Created show ,edit, and create routes and pages.

-Added Styling with CSS Flexbox and Bootstrap

-## Unsolved Problems
-I need to learn the logic to be able to increase or decrease the qty of an item by a specific amount each time the Add One button or Use One button is clicked.

 ## Future additions
 - Pull in an API that has grocery items that can be called in as opposed to adding each one separately.